ukrishnas/LPSharp/LPSharp/README.md

 LPSharp is meant to be a test bench for the following LP solvers:

-- MSF: Microsoft Solver Foundation LP solver.
+- CLP: Computation Infrastructure for Operations Research (COIN-OR) LP solver.
 - GLOP: Google Operations Research Tools (OR-Tools) LP solver.
-- CLP: Computation Infrastructure for Operations Research (COIN-OR) LP solver.

 ## LPSharp Cheatsheet